 To support the Commission in the review of MYTO into an equitable tariff structure for all classes of electricity consumers

-The Multi Year Tariff Order (MYTO) is used to set wholesale and retail prices for electricity in the industry by employing a unified way to determine total industry revenue requirement that is tied to measurable performance improvements and standards.
+The Multi-Year Tariff Order (MYTO) is used to set wholesale and retail prices for electricity in Nigeria by employing a unified way to determine total industry revenue requirement that is tied to measurable performance improvements and standards.
 The purpose of the MYTO is to set cost-reflective tariffs which will allow the power sector to be properly funded and functional.
-It provides a 15-year tariff path for the NESI with limited minor reviews each year in the light of changes in a limited number of parameters (such as inflation, interest rates, exchange rates and generation capacity) and major reviews every 5 years, when all of the inputs are reviewed with stakeholders.
-The tariff structure for end user electricity consumer has a monthly fixed charge and energy consumption charge.
+It provides a 15-year tariff path for the Nigeria Electricity Supply Industry (NESI) with limited minor reviews each year in the light of changes in a limited number of parameters (such as inflation, interest rates, exchange rates, and generation capacity) and major reviews every 5 years, when all of the inputs are reviewed with stakeholders.
+The tariff structure for end-user electricity consumers has a monthly fixed charge and energy consumption charge.
 The mandatory fixed charge was a huge concern to several consumer classes with frequent outages and poor supply reliability.
-The situation culminated into public protest and petitions against NERC.
+The situation culminated in public protest and petitions against NERC.

 CLIENT: Transmission Company of Nigeria (TCN)

 To develop a real-time cloud-based digital electricity grid frequency monitor